Rules

 Exhausted This asset cannot attack, defend, or activate abilities.

-Hand The Cards held by a Player
+Hand The Cards held by a Player.

 Harvest Exhaust a Character you Own; add 1 Mana to its Owner’s mana pool.